I-T dept to launch jurisdiction-free assessment from October

 Under the pilot project, the additional documents, if required, will be sought through the system, which will automatically send a request to the assessee for submission of the same.

-The jurisdiction-free assessment system aims to minimise interaction between the taxpayer and the tax officer, ensuring a transparent and no-culture.
+The jurisdiction-free assessment system aims to minimise interaction between the taxpayer and the tax officer, ensuring a transparent and no-harassment culture.
 “The e-communication is expected increase voluntarily participation, and give more comfort to the assessee,” added the officer.

 The first experiment would be done on scrutiny cases through an ‘e-proceeding’ system — an internet-based paperless communication system for tax dealings.
 The I-T department is working on similar modules.